Prudential Financial, Inc. 4.125% Junior Subordinated Notes due 2060 research snapshot

 Rate-sensitive mean reversion setup

-If PFH trades near the $16.08 range low, first test whether the move is broad rate pressure or a Prudential-specific credit change.
+With RSI near oversold, first test whether the move toward $15.78 is broad rate pressure or a Prudential-specific credit change.
 Use live Treasury yields, credit spreads, and quoted depth before treating a discount as an opportunity.

 A lower price is not a signal by itself.
 Avoid averaging down when the move reflects credit deterioration, a payment-deferral concern, or impaired liquidity.